MicrosoftDocs/memdocs/sccm/sum/deploy-use/third-party-software-updates.md

 1. In the Configuration Manager console, go to the **Administration** workspace and select the **Client Settings** node.
 2. Select an existing custom client setting or create a new one.
 3. Select the **Software Updates** tab on the left-hand side.
-If you don't have this tab, ensure that the **Software Updates** box is enabled.
+If you don't have this tab, make sure that the **Software Updates** box is enabled.
 4. Set **Enable third-party software updates** to **Yes**.

 ## Add a custom catalog
 You can add a custom catalog from a third-party update vendor to Configuration Manager.
+Custom catalogs must use https and the updates must be signed.

 1. Go to the **Software Updates Library** workspace, expand **Software updates**, and select the **Third-Party Software Update Catalogs** node.